yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/statements/sub-statement.md

 - `attributelist`

   İsteğe bağlı.
-Bkz. [öznitelik listesi](attribute-list.md).
+See [Attribute List](attribute-list.md).

 - `Partial`

   İsteğe bağlı.
-Kısmi bir yöntemin tanımını gösterir.
-Bkz. [kısmi Yöntemler](../../../visual-basic/programming-guide/language-features/procedures/partial-methods.md).
+Indicates definition of a partial method.
+See [Partial Methods](../../../visual-basic/programming-guide/language-features/procedures/partial-methods.md).

 - `accessmodifier`

   İsteğe bağlı.
-Aşağıdakilerden biri olabilir:
+Can be one of the following:

   - [Public](../modifiers/public.md)